mrui0905/Monopoly/README.md

 All studies are done in jupyter notebook files, game engine is written in .py files, data refrenced in studies is stored in data folder

+**Instructions**

+When not intending to simualte (then the main() method in init.py should be called with parameters), you will be prompted for the following:
+- Number of players.
+If single player mode, the user will always be Player 1.
+- Gamemode (0 is simulation mode, 1 is single-player mode)
+- Aggression level- determines how aggressive CPU will be in terms of trades and buying houses/properties.
+Can be custom set when simulating, but defaults to Default (0.5), Aggressive (0.85), and Conservative (0.15).

 **Key Monopoly Assumptions:**

 Purchasing Logic: